AgilanK24/AgilanK24.github.io/docs/Future changes.md

 ### Team Design Approach

 We focused on a modular, easy-to-understand layout to support STEM education.
 Using the ESP32-S3 gave us access to SPI, UART, I2C, PWM, and Wi-Fi (for MQTT) in a single chip.
 Our goal was to teach students how HMI, color sensors, motor drivers, and communication protocols interact in real-world systems.
 The design is simple but effective for hands-on learning.
-Also we changed what LCD display we used in the end due it being much easier to code and recieve messages much easier through all subsystems.
+We selected the ST7565R-based graphic LCD because it provided enough flexibility for both text and basic graphics without overwhelming the microcontroller or students with a complex GUI framework.
+However, we also considered the learning curve, which led to prioritizing simplicity in the schematic routing and using labeled headers for sensors and motors to encourage hands-on debugging.

 ### Version 2.0 Improvements